ncatlab/nlab-content/pages/4/4/3/7/17344/content.md

 ##### Topological enrichment

-We discuss how the [[hom-set]] of homomorphisms between any two sequential spectra is naturally equipped with a topology, and how these [[hom-spaces]] interact well with the strict model structure on sequential spectra.
+We discuss here how the [[hom-set]] of homomorphisms between any two sequential spectra is naturally equipped with a topology, and how these _[[hom-spaces]]_ interact well with the strict model structure on sequential spectra from theorem \ref{StrictModelStructureOnSequentialPrespectraIsModelCategory}.
+This is in direct analogy to the compatibility of compactly generated [[mapping spaces]] ([def.](Introduction+to+Stable+homotopy+theory+--+P#CompactlyGeneratedMappingSpaces)) with the [[classical model structure on topological spaces|classical model structure on compactly generated topological spaces]] discussed at _[Classical homotopy theory -- Topological enrichment](Introduction+to+Stable+homotopy+theory+--+P#TopologicalEnrichment)_.
+It gives an improved handle on the analysis of morphisms of spectra below in [the proof of the stable model structure](#ProofOfTheStableModelStructureOnSequentialSpectra) and it paves the way to the discussion of fully fledge _[[mapping spectra]]_ below in _[1.2](#DiagramSpectra)_.
+There we will give a fully general account of the principles underlying the following.
+Here we just consider a pragmatic minimum that allows us to proceed.

 +-- {: .num_defn #HomSpaceBetweenSequentialSpectra}
 ###### Definition